-When most people think of Texas, they think of dusty, windblown plains, rodeos and cowboys, and the hustle and bustle of Dallas.
+When many people think of Texas, they think of dusty, windblown plains, rodeos, and cowboys.
 Rarely do they envision towering pine trees, creeks winding through a maze of cypress sloughs, or bogs peppered with carnivorous plants.
 In other words, they rarely think about Big Thicket National Preserve.

 The original Big Thicket of Texas covered between 1 million and 3 million acres.
 People have called the Big Thicket an American ark and the biological crossroads of North America.
 What is extraordinary is not the rarity or abundance of its life forms, but how many species co-exist here.
 This dense wilderness was so difficult to traverse that most people moving westward avoided the area.
 One exhausted traveler wrote in 1835, "This day passed through the thickest woods I ever saw.
 It…surpasses any country for brush."